Yard Waste Drop Off / Collection

 - Drop off yard waste for no charge at the Reichs Ford Road Mulch and Composting Facility (residential and commercial use).
-Address and site hours listed below.
+The address and site hours are listed below.

 - Curbside Collection: Residents of municipalities and those living in homeowner association-controlled areas may have curbside yard waste collection provided for them by these entities; please contact your Town Office or HOA for more information (Frederick County Government does not provide home yard waste collection).
 Residents in areas without an established yard waste collection program may wish to contact a local waste hauler, as some offer yard waste collection in addition to regular trash service.

 - Leaves, grass clippings, brush trimmings, and limbs (no longer than 8 feet long and 6 inches in diameter) can be brought to our site for no fee.